-With this being a newer downtown experience, I knew my own motivation as an educator for coming, but I was interested to hear from some of the other parents who brought had brought children of all ages along for the tour.
+I knew my own motivation as an educator for attending this experience, but I was interested to hear from some of the other parents who brought had brought children of all ages along for the tour.
 This was the response from one parent, who was also an educator.
 Others echoed they wanted to learn more about their own history and the history of our city.

 Indianapolis Black History Walking Tour